Link: Apply now for the Chase Sapphire Reserve® Card

 Bottom line

-The Chase Sapphire Reserve is a well-rounded premium travel rewards card that has a great bonus.
-Cardmembers can add authorized users to the card for $75 each, and that comes with perks like a Priority Pass membership (including Chase Sapphire Lounge access), as well as the same points earning, travel protection, and rental car coverage, as the primary cardmember gets.
+The Chase Sapphire Reserve is a well rounded premium travel rewards card that has a great bonus.
+Cardmembers can add authorized users to the card for $195 each, and that comes with perks like a Priority Pass membership, Chase Sapphire Lounge access, and Air Canada Lounge access.
+On top of that, there’s the same points earning structure, travel protection, and rental car coverage, as the primary cardmember.

 What do you make of the value proposition of adding Chase Sapphire Reserve authorized users?